Last Updated on May 1, 2022 by Nazmin Sarker

 Whole ham: Place on cutting board or warm platter, fat side up, with Shank to your right.
 Using a fork to anchor meat, cut a few slices from the thin side; steady ham for this surface.

 Starting at the shank end, slicing down to the bone, cut out a small wedge of meat.
 Continue cutting down to the bone in slices ¼ inch thick until your reach aitchbone at the other ends.

-Starting at the shank end, release meets slices by cutting along leg bone.
+Starting at the shank end, release meets slices by cutting along the leg bone.
 For more servings, turn ham to its original position and cut slices to bone.

 Rump Half Ham: Place Ham on its cut surface.
-Using a fork to anchor meat, cut down along aitchbone to remove a chunky boneless piece of meat.
+Using a fork to anchor meat, cut down along the aitchbone to remove a chunky boneless piece of meat.

 Place the piece on its freshly cut surface and cut uniform Slices about ¼ inch thick down to the board.